cultural-impact-of-warfare

 Siege warfare accounted for the gradual, systematic reduction of English resistance.
 Between 1066 and 1071, William’s forces besieged at least fifteen major fortified sites.
 Each success weakened the Anglo-Saxon aristocracy and demonstrated that no refuge was safe.
 Moreover, siege tactics allowed William to conserve his cavalry and infantry for decisive moments, rather than wasting them in costly assaults.
 The sieges also facilitated the redistribution of land to Norman followers, as captured estates were granted to loyal barons who built castles to hold them.

 The consolidation of Norman rule through siege warfare had long-term consequences.
 It established a pattern of royal control that later Norman kings—William Rufus, Henry I, and even Stephen—would emulate.
 The techniques developed, including the use of trebuchets and mining, influenced medieval military engineering across Europe.
-And the castles built after each siege became the nodes of the feudal system, shaping English society for centuries.
+The castles built after each siege became the nodes of the feudal system, shaping English society for centuries.
+Even the Domesday Book, completed in 1086, was in part a tool for assessing the resources needed to support garrisons and siege operations.

 Conclusion: The Unseen Engine of Conquest